erikgassler/My-Snippets/README.md

 ## Configuration

 After installing you will need to edit the Preferences -> Package Settings -> My Snippets -> Settings - User file.
-Include the name and path (relative to ?) for each folder that contains your snippets library.
+Include the name and absolute path for each folder that contains your snippets library.
 Note that all sub-folders will also be automatically included.
+Ex:

+	"folders":[
+		{
+			"display": "JavaScript",
+			"path": "C:/Program Files/Sublime Text 2/Packages/User/JSSnippets/"
+		}

 If you want all your snippets directly under "My Snippets" in the context menu, leave the `display` value as an empty string.
 Ex: `"display": "",`